Distinguished lecturers

 Harald Mosböck

-Head of the RMS department for Europe, SWARCO AG and the vice-president of the European Union for Roads – ERF (Austria)
+VP of the RMS department for Europe, SWARCO AG and president of the European Union Road Federation – ERF

-Expert in the field of psychology and eye tracking
+Expert in the field of traffic signalling and road safety

 Expert in the field of traffic signaling and road safety